 Killing virulent germs in inaccessible places is a cornerstone of successful dentistry.
 Convoluted nerve (pulp) canals and microscopic tubules have made that task impossible until the advent of ozone gas, still rarely used.

 Tubules are the highway through which nutrient-rich fluids pass from the central pulp to outer tooth surfaces to keep teeth vital and strong.

-Unfortunately, tubules can be riddled with bacteria and their toxins.
-Single-rooted front teeth have at least three miles of microscopic tubules to “sterilize”.
+Unfortunately, tubules can be riddled with bacteria and other microbes along with their toxins.
+Single-rooted front teeth have at least three miles of microscopic tubules to sterilize.

 Rendering teeth sterile is a critical objective of root canals.
 It would be the only way to keep a dead structure within a live body without medically challenging the host.

 Some dentists feel that if a client insists on saving a tooth at all costs, even if it means undergoing a root canal, ozone gas therapy is essential for initially sterilizing the multiple or braided canals, illustrated above.
 The gas can permeate the tubules, the ligament surrounding the root, and the septic area beyond the root tip.
 As it does so, it also neutralizes their toxins and can kill even spirochetesbecause it is so fast-acting.
 Spriochetes like those responsible for Lyme disease and syphilus are troublesome in that they can morph into a miniscule form the immune system can’t “see” when faced with antibiotics.
 They switch back to their drill-like shape when the immune system is down and begin to cause trouble again.
 One major spirochete implicated in gum disease, is also associated with severely infected tooth pulps and has been found in the spleen, heart, and brains of those with root canal infections.